O'Koyea Dickson

-O'Koyea Dickson (born February 9, 1990) is an American professional former baseball outfielder.
+O'Koyea Dickson (born February 9, 1990) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Los Angeles Dodgers during the 2017 season, and the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB) in 2018.

 Amateur career

 Dickson graduated from George Washington High School in San Francisco, California, where he was the Player of the Year in 2008.
 As a sophomore at George Washington High, playing in the city championship game, he became the first high school player to hit a home run in AT&T Park.
 He hit a ground rule double his next at-bat.

 After graduating from George Washington, Dickson attended College of San Mateo, where he was an All-American as a sophomore and helped lead his team to consecutive league titles.
 For his junior year, he transferred to Sonoma State University.
-He led the California Collegiate Athletic Association in runs scored and helped take his team to the NCAA Division II Baseball Championship.
+He led the California Collegiate Athletic Association in runs scored and helped take his team to the 2011 NCAA Division II baseball tournament.